About MeSUCCESS IS THE BEST REVENGE!!!

 Don't be angry at me for long, and don't lock me up as punishment.

 You have your work, your entertainment and your friends.
-I have only you.

-Talk to me sometimes.
-Even if I don't understand your words, I understand your voice when it's speaking to me.
+I understand your voice when it's speaking to me.

-Be aware, however you treat me, I'll never forget.
+Be aware, however you treat me,

 Remember before you hit me that I have teeth that could easily crush the bones in your hand, but that I choose not to bite you.

-Before you scold me for being uncooperative, obstinate or lazy, ask yourself if something might be bothering me.
 Perhaps I'm not getting the right food, or I've been out in the sun or in the cold too long, or my heart is getting old and weak.

 Take care of me when I get old.
-You too, will grow old someday.

 Remember I Love You